 \section{Introduction}

 Models based on latent variables are used in many scientific fields, particularly in social sciences.
 For instance, in psychology, researchers often use concepts as intelligence and anxiety, that are difficult to observe directly, but that can be indirectly measured by surrogate data based on individual responses to a battery of tests.
 In economics, welfare and poverty cannot be measured directly; hence income, expenditure and various other indicators on households are used as substitutes.
 Factor analysis is probably the best known latent variable model, based on the assumption of multivariate normality for the distribution of the manifest and latent variables.
-It has been extended by numerous researchers in order to deal with survey data that generally contain variables measured on binary, categorical or metric scales, or combinations of the above. \cite{MouKno00} proposed a Generalized Linear Latent Variable Model (GLLVM) framework that allows the distribution of the manifest variables to belong to the exponential family, \emph{i.e.} either continuous or discrete variables.
+It has been extended by numerous researchers in order to deal with survey data that generally contain variables measured on binary, categorical or metric scales, or combinations of the above.
+Moustaki and Knott \cite{MouKno00} proposed a Generalized Linear Latent Variable Model (GLLVM) framework that allows the distribution of the manifest variables to belong to the exponential family, that is either continuous or discrete variables.

-The purpose of GLLVM is to describe the relationship between a set of responses or items $y_{1}, \cdots, y_{p}$, and a set of latent variables or factors $z_{1}, \cdots, z_{q}$, that are fewer in number than the observed variables.
+The purpose of GLLVM is to describe the relationship between a set of responses or items $y_{1},\ldots, y_{p}$, and a set of latent variables or factors $z_{1},\ldots, z_{q}$, that are fewer in number than the observed variables.
 The factors are supposed to account for the dependencies among the response variables in the sense that if the factors are held fixed, then the observed variables are independent.
 This is known as the assumption of conditional or local independence.
-The conditional distribution of $y_{j}|\mathbf{z}$ ($\mathbf{z}=[z_{1}, \cdots, z_{q}]^{T}$) is taken from the exponential family (with canonical link functions) where $\alpha_{0j}$ is the item-specific intercept, $\boldsymbol \alpha_{j}=[\alpha_{j1},...,\alpha_{jq}]^{T}$ can be interpreted as factor loadings of the model, and $\phi_{j}$ is the scale parameter, that is of interest in the case of continuous observed components.
-The functions $b_{j}(\cdot)$ and $c_{j}(\cdot,\cdot)$ are known and assume different forms according to the different nature of $y_{j}$.\\ Under the assumption of conditional independence, the joint marginal distribution of the manifest variables is
+The conditional distribution of $y_{j}|\mathbf{z}$ ($\mathbf {z}=[z_{1},\ldots, z_{q}]^{T}$) is taken from the exponential family (with canonical link functions)